ofpiyush/EcoFighter/Devlog.md

 # Devlog

+## 11th November

+Started blender and made a icosphere.
+First time using blender so :shrug:

+Camera control took forever to build.
+Solar charging, fuel depletion mechanic is up.
+FTW!

+Nights look fugly, I tried to hack the sun and turn it into a moon, but that looked even uglier.

+Made a look alike of old ass fuel tank from road fighter.
+Will use it to add some fuel to the bot.

 ## 10th November

 After making the butterfly controller, it feels like this game is gonna be too big for the weekends scope.

 Now we need to switch to something else.

 ## 4th November